viniciussgoncalves/Ops-Script_Install-Docker/README.md

-# Docker Install Script
+# Docker Setup Script

 ## Description

-This script automates the installation of Docker on an Ubuntu system.
+This script automates the installation of Docker on various Linux distributions.
 It performs the following steps:

 1. Checks if Docker is already installed.
 If installed, it prints the installed version and exits.
 2. Updates the system packages.
 3. Installs necessary dependencies.
-4. Adds Docker's official GPG key.
+4. Adds Docker's official GPG key (for applicable distributions).
-5. Adds the Docker repository to the system's Apt sources.
+5. Adds the Docker repository to the system's package manager.
 6. Updates the package index again.
 7. Installs Docker packages.
 8. Enables and starts the Docker service.